Noyo Center Field Station Sea Level Rise

 The Field Station is located on the Noyo Harbor waterfront at 32430 N. Harbor Dr, Fort Bragg, CA 95437.
 The main building and elements of the facility are located on land and include an entryway, lobby, kitchen, storage, laboratory facilities, shed, utility yard, parking, and side yard.
 The facility meeting room and terrace are located on an overwater deck supported on piles, fronted by a 60-ft floating dock which provides waterside access.

 Dilip is a Principal with Moffatt & Nichol in the San Francisco Bay Area, where he has been practicing Coastal Engineering for over 30 years.
 His area of expertise is engineering analyses and design for flood mitigation and sea level rise adaptation projects; redevelopment of urban waterfronts; sediment management; and wetlands restoration.
 He is an early design innovator in addressing climate change and is leading the sea level rise and resiliency planning for many of the large Urban Waterfront Redevelopment projects in the San Francisco Bay region.
-Dilip has played a significant role in resiliency planning and adaptation designs for master-planned communities on former Navy bases, and critical infrastructure projects in the region.
 He is a graduate of Texas A&M University and Bangalore University in India.

 There is no fee for our science talk presentations, but your donations help to support the resources it takes to bring you these programs and speakers.